kakaroto/Beyond20/docs/known_issues.md

 Some issues are already known and being worked on.

-- On April 24th 2024, D&amp;D Beyond has updated their website which broke parsing for most rolls from weapons, actions, spells, etc...
-The [issue](https://github.com/kakaroto/Beyond20/issues/1107) is known and being actively worked on.
+- On May 7th 2024, D&amp;D Beyond has updated their website (again) which broke parsing for spells, making users unable to roll spells.
+The [issue](https://github.com/kakaroto/Beyond20/issues/1119) is known and being actively worked on.
 You can expect a release with a fix very soon.

 To check the latest list of known issues or feature suggestions, you can head to the [github issue tracker](https://github.com/kakaroto/Beyond20/issues).